Efficient Direct-Connect Topologies for Collective Communications: Reduce-Scatter Allgather

-where $f(w_0)=f(u)$, $f(w_n)=f(v)$, $t_{\max}-t_n+1<t_{\max}-t_{n-1}+1<\dots<t_{\max}-t_1+1$, and $x\in C_n\cap C_{n-1}\cap\dots\cap C_1$.
-Because $f$ is a bijection, $(G,f(A^T))$ is an allgather algorithm. $T_L(A)=T_L(f(A^T))$ and $T_B(A)=T_B(f(A^T))$ are trivial, and one can similarly prove that if $(G,A)$ is an allgather algorithm, then $(G,f(A^T))$ is a reduce-scatter algorithm. \end{proof} What theorem \ref{thm:resca-llather} has established is that given any skew-symmetric topology, if we have either one of reduce-scatter and allgather algorithm, then we have both reduce-scatter and allgather.
-Since allreduce can be achieved by applying a reduce-scatter followed by an allgather, we only need to come up with a reduce-scatter or allgather to construct a complete allreduce algorithm.
-Furthermore, if we have a reduce-scatter or allgather algorithm with runtime $T$, then we have an allreduce algorithm with runtime $2T$.
+We define a way to transform the schedule for $G$ into a schedule for $G^T$ based on graph isomorphism: \begin{restatable}[Schedule Isomorphism]{definition}{defscheduleisomorphism} Suppose $G$ and $G'$ are isomorphic.
+Let $f:V_G\to V_{G'}$ be the graph isomorphism and $A$ be a schedule for $G$, then $f(A)$ is a schedule for $G'$ that $((f(v),C),(f(u),f(w)),t)\!\in\! f(A)$ iff $((v,C),(u,w),t)\!\in\!
+A$. \end{restatable} \begin{restatable}{theorem}{thmrescallather} Suppose $G$ is reverse-symmetric.
+Let $G^T$ be the transpose graph, and let $f:V_{G^T}\to V_G$ be the isomorphism from $G^T$ to $G$.
+If $(G,A)$ is a reduce-scatter/allgather algorithm, then $(G,f(A^T))$ is an allgather/reduce-scatter algorithm with $T_L(f(A^T))=T_L(A)$ and $T_B(f(A^T))=T_B(A)$. \end{restatable} Theorem~\ref{thm:rescallather} establishes that given any reverse-symmetric topology, if we have either reduce-scatter or allgather, then we can construct both reduce-scatter and allgather.
+Since allreduce can be achieved by applying a reduce-scatter followed by an allgather, we only need one of reduce-scatter and allgather to construct a complete allreduce algorithm.
+Furthermore, if the reduce-scatter or allgather algorithm has runtime $T$, then the resulting allreduce algorithm has runtime $2T$.

+Most of our base topologies are reverse-symmetric (Table~\ref{table:toposummary}).
+In addition, all of our expansion techniques also preserve reverse-symmetry.
+Thus, one can almost always use Theorem~\ref{thm:rescallather} to derive reduce-scatter and allreduce schedules from allgather schedule on our synthesized topologies.
+For non-reverse-symmetric topologies like generalized Kautz graph, one can apply Corollary~\ref{thm:scheduleswitchfunc} or \ref{thm:scheduleswitchmap} to construct reduce-scatter and allgather separately.